 Our grant support comes from the National Endowment for the Humanities funding for state humanities councils.
 According to NEH, state humanities councils are the public humanities in action.
 We offer a wide array of thought-provoking programming that makes rich humanities ideas accessible for general public audiences, fosters discussion, and promotes civic engagement.

-Preservation and Access Grants—designed to support the preservation of state and community resources and to make these cultural resources readily accessible to the larger community.
-Examples of cultural resources include historical documents, photos, and film; conducting and transcribing oral histories; and translating important documents.
+These grants are designed to support the preservation of existing state and community resources and to make these cultural resources readily accessible to the larger community.
+Examples of cultural resources include historical documents, photos, and film; transcribing existing oral histories; and translating important documents.
 Applicants will need to show how cultural resources supported by this grant will be made accessible to the public via a library, archive, etc.